It is finished

 • Particular Redemption: When Jesus said “It is finished,” Reformed theology highlights that He accomplished a definite, successful redemption for His people.
 His death didn’t merely make salvation possible—it secured it for those whom the Father had given Him (John 17:9).

 • Effectual Atonement: Christ’s work on the cross wasn’t just an attempt at salvation that depends on human response to become effective.
 It was a completed, successful work.
-When Jesus said “It is finished,” He meant that the atonement fully accomplished its intended purpose.
+When Jesus said “It is finished,” He meant the atonement had fully accomplished its intended purpose.

-• Divine Sovereignty in Salvation: The Reformed perspective emphasizes that the cross represents the outworking of God’s eternal plan.
+• Divine Sovereignty in Salvation: The Reformed perspective emphasises that the cross represents the outworking of God’s eternal plan.
 From before the foundation of the world, God ordained Christ’s sacrifice (Revelation 13:8).
 When Jesus declared “It is finished,” He affirmed the perfect execution of the Father’s sovereign will.

 LIVING IN THE FINISHED WORK